Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 that is, the matter, i.e. the NC, occupies the same volume as a HS of diameter $d_{HS}$\cite{Boles2015,Travesset2017b}.
 Therefore for a BNSL with $n_A,n_B$ NCs in the Wigner cell, the PF is

 where $V_{WS}$ is the volume of the Wigner-Seitz cell.
 This can easily be generalized to any other configuration.

-If one accepts the OPM as the correct definition of the HS, the structure of the phase: lattice constant, nearest-neighbor separations, PF or ligand conformations are quantitatively predicted, see Sect~\ref{SubSect:HS:describe:exp} for an example worked out in full detail.
-The other conclusion that follows is that if the NCs pack as HS, where the nearest neighbor distances are determined by $d^A_{HS},d^B_{HS}$, there will be a fraction $1-\eta_{HS}$ of empty space within the superlattice.
-It should be noted that in principle, it is possible for NCs to be closer than the distances that follow from HS.
-The closest approach that could be theoretically achieved is if ligands completely fill any empty space, which would requite a NC diameter given by
+If one accepts the OPM as the correct definition of the HS, the structure of the phase: lattice constant, nearest-neighbor separations, PF or ligand conformations are quantitatively predicted, see Sect.~\ref{SubSect:HS:describe:exp} for an example worked out in full detail.
+The other conclusion that follows is that if the NCs are packed as HS, where the nearest-neighbor distances are determined by $d^A_{HS},d^B_{HS}$, there will be a fraction $1-\eta_{HS}$ of empty space within the superlattice. \resp{In SubSect.~\ref{Subsect:incompressibility} I discuss where this free space is located.
+Regardless, this free space may be used for NCs to be closer} than the distances that follow from HS.
+The closest approach that could be theoretically achieved is if ligands completely fill any empty space, which would require a NC diameter given by

 which defines the Optimal Cone Model (OCM) diameter\cite{Schapotschnikow2009}.
-As I show below, the actual effective NC diameter lies in between the HS (or OPM) and OCM values,, see also the simulations in Fig.~\ref{fig:bnsl_summary}.
+As I show below, the actual effective NC diameter lies in between the HS (or OPM) and OCM values, see also the simulations in Fig.~\ref{fig:bnsl_summary}. \resp{Rigorously, $\eta=1$ is not attainable.
+For example, with a simple model where the core is a sphere of radius $R$ and the monomers forming the ligands are small spheres of radius $R_m << R$, see Fig.~\ref{fig:incompres}, the maximum achievable PF is $\eta = \eta_{fcc}+(1-\eta_{fcc})\eta_{fcc} \approx 0.94$.
+The issue of the maximum PF will be re-analyzed in the discussion of the incompressibility condition SubSect.~\ref{Subsect:incompressibility} mean field models, see also SubSect.~\ref{Subsect:MOLT}.}

 The generalization of Eq.~\ref{Eq:hs:OPM} to NC cubes has been developed\cite{HallstromMe2023}.
-If the core has edge length $l_E$, the HS edge $l_{HS}$ including the contribution of the ligands is given as
+If the core has edge length $l_E$, the \resp{equivalent hard cube} edge $l_{HS}$ that includes the contribution of the ligands is given as

 note the appearance of a factor $6$, where the parameters $\xi$ and $\lambda$ are defined in the same way as Eq.~\ref{Eq:hs:def_gamma}: